![]() |

 Traditionalists support the Roman Church.
 During this time, according to

-divided between his descendants and become petty kingdoms of the "Gwyr
+his descendants and become petty kingdoms of the 'Gwyr y Gogledd' (Men of the North).

 moved south from Manau Gododdin to Gwynedd in order to expel the invading